Guannan-Shen/pathToMLJob/Algorithms/README.md

     1. Unique mappings allow us to make counters and filters.
     2. Faster than other table look-up methods, especially when data size is large.
     3. Small data, array is more efficient.
     4. Can not arrange data in a predictable way, similar values may have very different slots.
 - Graph

+## Techniques

+### Recursion

+Recursion is a function calls itself.

+- Need a breaking condition
+- Each time the function is called, the old arguments are saved, not ove-written, but stored aside.
+- Use call stack to achieve above functionality.